-Champions Funding is exempt from ATR, however, generally all Alt-QM guidelines meet the CFPB's requirements under its Ability-to-Repay (ATR) / Qualified Mortgage Rule, including loans that meet the general ATR requirements and certain higher-priced qualified mortgage loans with rebuttable presumption liability protection, as prescribed by the applicable regulation.
-Each loan must include a completed ATR Borrower Confirmation form reviewed and executed by the borrower.
-The borrower is also required to sign a Certification of Business Purpose and an Occupancy Certification when consummating closing documents.
+Champions Funding LLC is exempt from ATR, however, generally all Alt-QM guidelines meet the CFPB's requirements under its Ability-to-Repay (ATR) / Qualified Mortgage Rule, including loans that meet the general ATR requirements and certain higher-priced qualified mortgage loans with rebuttable presumption liability protection, as prescribed by the applicable regulation.
+Each loan must include a completed ATR Borrower Confirmation form reviewed and executed by the borrower when consummating closing documents.